FuriousGeorge19/never_search_alone/Never_Search_Alone_Outline.md

 	- Talk to as many people as you can about the company, its culture and the people you’ll be working with
 	- Find out what motivates the founder(s) if going to a startup
 	- Question to ask: _<span style="color:#AA4A44">If I called and left a voicemail and told you I was considering working for this company (and/or this person), and said please call me back only if you feel strongly that I must go work there . . . would you have called me back?
 Why or why not?</span>_
 	- Dig.
-Ask follow up questions of the people you’re using for research.
-They’re intense?
-How do you mean?
+Ask follow up questions of the people you’re using for research. e.g. *"They’re intense?"
+"Intense in what way?"*
 	  <br>